brec-iclr2024/brec-iclr2024/README.md

 400 pairs of various graphs in four categories (Basic, Regular, Extension, CFI).
 The graphs are organized pair-wise, where each pair is tested individually to return whether a GNN can distinguish them.
 We propose a new evaluation method, **RPC** (Reliable Paired Comparisons), with a contrastive training framework.

+We also provide a Pypi package for simple usage.
+Please refer to [Pypi package](https://pypi.org/project/brec-iclr2024/).

 ## Usages